kpwydra/dc-magnetic-data-calculator/README-dev.md

 {\chi_{mol}} = \chi_P + \chi_D
 $$

-When the contribution of &chi;<sub>D</sub> is larger than &chi;<sub>P</sub>, the material is diamagnetic - it is repelled by the magnetic field.
+When the contribution of `diamagnetic susceptibility` &chi;<sub>D</sub> is larger than `paramagnetic susceptibility` &chi;<sub>P</sub>, the material is diamagnetic - it is repelled by the magnetic field.
 In the opposite scenario (&chi;<sub>P</sub> > &chi;<sub>D</sub>) the material is paramagnetic and it is attracted by the field.
 Diamagnetic susceptibility is independent of temperature *T* and strength of the applied magnetic field *H*.
 In contrast, paramagnetic susceptibility depends on temperature and may also vary with the applied magnetic field.
 These dependencies are rather complex, and become even more complicated when within the material magnetic centers are able to interact with each other, giving rise to phenomena such as ferromagnetism and antiferromagnetism.

 In investigating the magnetic properties of a compound, the focus is placed on its paramagnetic susceptibility.
 It is extracted by correcting the molar magnetic susceceptibility by the diamagnetic contribution.